 With smartphones firmly entrenched into our culture, our brains have adapted to the constant bombardment of information by selectively filtering out stuff we don’t need.
 We only see what’s relevant to us based on where we are, what we are doing, and what we need—right here, right now.

 As a result of this, traditional marketing methods are proving to be less effective than before.
 Savvy marketers know how much of an impact this is having on lead generation, conversion rates, and engagement.

 Customer engagement is dropping year after year, making lead generation and re-marketing increasingly difficult.
-Email open rates are in decline.
 About 26% of consumers use ad blockers on their desktops.
 Mobile usage surpasses desktop usage.
 Even Linkedin marketing is getting played out—something unthinkable even a year ago.

 So what’s a marketer to do in 2020?
 How do you keep prospects engaged in a world of fierce competition and short attention spans?
 The answer is push notification marketing.

 5 Reasons to Integrate Push Notifications in 2020

 1. High Visibility

 The key to push notifications is personalization.
-Generic spray-and-pray marketing methods such as email newsletters are on their way out.
+Generic spray-and-pray marketing methods are on their way out.
 Customers want a better experience, which is only possible through personalization.
 Push notifications are perfect for giving customers exactly what they want.
 For example, multi-platform media companies like Future, use push notifications to send relevant content to their distinct audiences.

 You can take push notifications a step further by localizing mobile push notifications.
 Using location data, you can develop better insights about where your customers go, how long they spend at certain places, what their native languages are, and when they are active on your app.
 Localized notifications have 50% higher open rates than personalized (non-localized) push notifications.
 Read more about language localization and location targeting.